People

 Research Area: Terramechanics, Vehicle Dynamics, Analytical Tire Modeling

 Chaitanya joined the lab in the Summer of 2022.
-His research interests are in tire modeling, the prediction of tire characteristics for sand and gravel and analytical model of tires for vehicle dynamics simulations.
+His research interests are in tire modeling, vehicle dynamics and prediction of tire characteristics using analytical and semi-empirical modeling of tire-soil interaction.
+His work focuses on predicting mobility over off-road terrain using classical terramechanics and machine learning approaches.

 Alexandru Vilsan

 Alex is a Ph.D. student who joined the lab in Fall 2022.
-His main research area lies in Automotive Engineering and Vehicle Dynamics, focusing on improving the sensing capabilities of passenger car tires.
+His main research area lies in Automotive Engineering and Vehicle Dynamics, focusing on improving the sensing capabilities of passenger car tires to detetct hydroplaning risk in real time.
 His expertise is in experiment design (instrumentation and signal processing), tire testing, and vehicle dynamics (hard pavement and deformable terrain).

 Sadegh Yarmohammadisatri